-- 1. Purpose and Intent The purpose of Sub-Section X., hereafter referred to as this sub-section, is o further the Master Plan goal of encouraging the provision of various housing types in Medway for persons of various age and income levels and to: - a) increase the supply of housing in the Town of Medway that is available to and affordable by low and moderate income households; - b) encourage the construction or renovation of a diversity of housing types in Medway to meet the needs of low and moderate income households; - c) promote a reasonable mix and geographic distribution of affordable housing units throughout the community; - d) produce housing units eligible for listing as Local Initiative Units on the Subsidized Housing Inventory under M.G.L. c.
-40B, Sections 20-23; - e) provide more opportunities to enable Town of Medway employees to live in the community; - f) help maintain a stable economy.
+- 1. Purpose and Intent The purpose of Sub-Section X., hereafter referred to as this subsection, is to further the Master Plan goal of encouraging the provision of various housing types in Medway for persons of various age and income levels and to: - a) increase the supply of housing in the Town of Medway that is available to and affordable by low and moderate income households; - b) encourage the construction or renovation of a diversity of housing types in Medway to meet the needs of low and moderate income households; - c) promote a reasonable mix and geographic distribution of affordable housing units throughout the community; - d) produce housing units eligible for listing as Local Initiative Units on the Subsidized Housing Inventory under M.G.L. c.
+40B, Sections 20-23; - e) provide more opportunities to enable Town of Medway employees to live in the community; - f) Provide a mechanism to offset the decreases in the Town's percentage of affordable housing that are directly caused by increases in the Town's overall housing stock.